zphuc/CarND-Traffic-Sign-Classifier-Project/README.md

   * epochs        = 10, 20 ,40
   * learning rate = 0.001

   In here, the accuracies of the validation dataset were 0.950, 0.956 and 0.961, respectively.
 Large epochs showed better results but did with much more computation time.
-However, the result of epochs of 10 is quite good, hence, I used the value and to the next step.
+However, the result of epochs of 10 is quite good, hence, I used the value and went to the next step.

 * Step 4: Consider the changing of learning rate
   * **dd**        = 4